mvac7/SDCC_WYZplayer_Lib/README.md

 #### 5) Generate a assembly datas from binary file .mus with an extern aplication,
 and paste it at the end of the source with which we are working.

 Repeat this process for all the songs that your program needs, adding the numbered label 'SONGnn'.

-**Warning:** The WYZ player is designed to have several songs, thinking about t he development of video games, but to work properly, they must be created with the same set of instruments.
+> **Warning:** The WYZ player is designed to have several songs, thinking about the development of video games, but to work properly, they must be created with the same set of instruments.

 Example:
 ```